 3. Actual

-The graphic specialists have ensured that the Arby’s emblem with the famous cowboy hat is instantly associated with classic American cuisine.
+The graphic specialists have ensured that Arby’s emblem with the famous cowboy hat is instantly associated with classic American cuisine.
 With well-done meat, French fries, and other Wild West delicacies, where this brand came from.
-The reason is in the red color and in the unusual shape of the headdress, which resembles a steak.
+The reason is in red and in the unusual shape of the headdress, which resembles a steak.
 Therefore, at one glance at the logo, customers immediately salivate.

 4. Timeless